TritonDataCenter/rfd/rfd/0039/README.md

 When the vminfod daemon is disabled, the system should be able to continue to perform all actions with information looked up directly from the system.
+I.e.
-I.e. vmadm must be able to fall back to loading the data directly.
+`vmadm` must be able to fall back to loading the data directly.
 This way if there are critical bugs found in vminfod, it can be disabled until such time as these bugs are fixed.
 Once confidence in vminfod has been achieved we can consider phasing this requirement out in order to simplify the implementation.

+**Update:**  This constraint was dropped due to how deeply into the implementation of the system vminfod has become as its been developed - once vminfod is enabled a node it can not be disabled without rebooting a new platform, or LOFS mounting a lot of files and restarting a lot of services.

+However, there is no "upgrade" required for vminfod to work.
+Meaning, if a vminfod platform is rolled out to a node, and then sometime later rolled back, the node will work the same before vminfod was introduced and after it was removed.

 ### Read-after-write consistency

-Any change made successfully through vmadm should be visible immediately after success by any client using vmadm to lookup that VM.
+Any change made successfully through `vmadm` should be visible immediately after success by any client using `vmadm` to lookup that VM.

-As an example, if an operator deletes a VM using `vmadm delete $uuid`, the vmadm process will delete the VM, but will wait for the delete event for that VM to be fired in `vminfod` before returning success.
+As an example, if an operator deletes a VM using `vmadm delete $uuid`, the `vmadm` process will delete the VM, but will wait for the delete event for that VM to be fired in `vminfod` before returning success.
 This ensures read after write consistency.
 Which means we avoid problems such as 404 on GET immediately after PUT, or in this case, "VM Not Found" on `vmadm get` immediately after `vmadm create`.

-Actions which are performed *without* vmadm will not have this guarantee.
+Actions which are performed *without* `vmadm` will not have this guarantee.
 If a change is made with `zonecfg(1M)` or by editing one of the files that makes up a zone manually, a `vmadm get` immediately following may not include this information.
 In these cases the guarantee becomes one of eventual consistency.
-Once vmadm has received an event or otherwise noticed that this action has happened it will reflect this change, even if there are other changes in the interim.
+Once `vmadm` has received an event or otherwise noticed that this action has happened it will reflect this change, even if there are other changes in the interim.
 The exception is when there are conflicting changes in which case the most recent state will be returned.
 A specific example:

- - an action is performed with /usr/sbin/zfs that sets the zoneroot quota to 10g
+ - an action is performed with `/usr/sbin/zfs` that sets the zoneroot quota to 10g
- - an action is performed with vmadm that sets the zoneroot quota to 20g
+ - an action is performed with `vmadm` that sets the zoneroot quota to 20g
- - a vmadm get is performed on this VM
+ - a `vmadm` get is performed on this VM

 When the `vmadm get` here occurs the value will be 20g and there will be no indication to the consumer that the value was ever 10g.